JeremyTallant/deep-learning-challenge/README.md

 <img width="1215" alt="Screenshot 2023-03-03 at 6 50 08 PM" src="https://user-images.githubusercontent.com/112406455/222863305-394e4d01-1ae1-4fdf-9467-d19528341fa2.png">

 <img width="1212" alt="Screenshot 2023-03-03 at 6 50 15 PM" src="https://user-images.githubusercontent.com/112406455/222863358-4ab3a147-211d-4fba-ab89-203ca1235312.png">

+#### Summary
+In summary, the deep learning model using TensorFlow and Keras was able to achieve a predictive accuracy of 78% in classifying the success of organizations funded by Alphabet Soup based on their features.
+The model underwent several optimization attempts, including dropping columns, binning categorical variables, adding hidden layers and neurons, and trying different activation functions, among other adjustments.
+While the target predictive accuracy of 75% was achieved, it required significant optimization attempts to reach that level.

+One recommendation for solving this classification problem would be to try a different type of model, such as a Random Forest Classifier or a Support Vector Machine (SVM).
+These models have been shown to be effective in binary classification problems and may be able to achieve a higher accuracy without the need for extensive optimization attempts.
+Additionally, they can handle both numerical and categorical variables and can handle outliers and imbalanced datasets well, which may be present in this dataset.
+Therefore, it may be worth exploring these alternative models as a potential solution to the classification problem.

 ## References
 IRS.
 Tax Exempt Organization Search Bulk Data Downloads. [https://www.irs.gov/](https://www.irs.gov/charities-non-profits/tax-exempt-organization-search-bulk-data-downloads)